 SEO Monthly Update – April 2011

 Welcome to our monthly SEO update for April 2011.
-This update highlights key news in the SEO industry during April 2011, key SEO related blog posts from our bloggers in the US and Australia, key articles covered in our global newsletter and our upcoming SEO training courses.
+This update highlights key news in the SEO industry during April 2011, key SEO related blog posts from our bloggers in the US and Australia, and key articles covered in our global newsletter.

 1. SEO News